0xAF/openwebrxplus-plugins/README.md

 You need to create/edit the `init.js`.
 NOTE: you can use the `init.js.sample` file.

 In the next example we will load `receiver` plugins.
+First we need to create the `init.js` file:
 ```bash
 OWRX_FOLDER=$(dirname `find / -name openwebrx.js`)
 cd "$OWRX_FOLDER/plugins/receiver"